This is a summary of the Medium article authored by Chander Ramesh on 11/6/22.

 It’s critically important to evaluate vendors and digital infrastructure providers before spending hours of valuable engineering talent implementing (and potentially unwinding/replacing) a solution.

 Statsig loves learning from customer experiences.
-Often, we’re in a position to help fix and clean up what was obviously a poor fit: It's why we have an engineering team dedicated to customer success, and why our product roadmap is prioritized to solve customer needs (we ship new features every two weeks!).
+Often, we’re in a position to help fix and clean up what was obviously a poor fit: It’s why we have an engineering team dedicated to customer success, why we offer enterprise-level support including dedicated Slack channels, and why our product roadmap is shaped around solving customer needs.

 Plus, 75% of Statsig customers use us for feature flagging in addition to our experimentation and analytics capabilities.